danielsaidi/website_danielsaidi/collections/_posts/2023/2023-05-26-extending-documentgroup-for-ios.md

 image:  /assets/headers/documentkit.png
 ---

 `DocumentGroup`-based apps make it easy to edit documents and store them on device and in the cloud.
-However, these apps are currently very limited when it comes to customization.
-Let's look at how we can extend them.
+However, they are limited when it comes to customization.
+Let's extend them!

 {% include kankoda/data/open-source.html name="DocumentKit" %}

 ![DocumentKit logo]({{page.image}})

-Document-based SwiftUI apps use a `DocumentGroup` scene, into which you can load any custom views to edit various document types.
+`DocumentGroup`-based apps use a `DocumentGroup` scene, into which you can load custom views to edit various document types.
 They're an easy and powerful way to create apps that can edit any kind of documents and store them on the user's device and in the cloud.

 However, document apps are currently very limited when it comes to customizations.
-For instance, you can't add custom toolbar items to the document browser, and since a `DocumentGroup` (unlike regular SwiftUI apps) doesn't have a view until you open a document, you can't programmatically present views from the document browser, such as initial onboarding experiences, welcome screens etc.
+For instance, you can't add toolbar items to the document browser, and since a `DocumentGroup` (unlike a `WindowGroup`) doesn't have a view until you open a document, you can't present views from the document browser, such as an initial onboarding screen.

-To fix this for iOS, we currently have to drill down and use the underlying UIKit types.
-Let's add a couple of types and extensions to get a SwiftUI approach to handle things like onboarding and customization.
+To fix this, we have to use underlying UIKit and AppKit types.
+Let's add a couple of custom types and extensions to get a SwiftUI-based approach for onboarding and customizations.

 ## Inspecting the document group

-Let's start with creating a `DocumentGroupInspector` protocol, that lets us inspect the document group:
+Let's start with creating a `DocumentGroupInspector` that can inspect a document group:

 ```swift
 public protocol DocumentGroupInspector {}